goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 altText: trailer types
 image: images/goship-blog-29-.png
 ---
 If you don’t have a lot of experience with [truckload freight shipping](https://www.goship.com/blog/what-is-truckload-shipping-and-how-does-it-work/), it may be challenging to arrange everything properly.
 While many shippers are focused on freight rates, they often miss the importance of using the correct equipment.
-There are different types of trailers in truckload shipping, each created to move different types of freight.
-Before booking a shipment, it’s crucial to know what are the differences between truck trailers, their role, and their characteristics.
+There are different trailers in truckload shipping, each created to move different kinds of freight.
+Before booking a shipment, it’s crucial to know the differences between truck trailers, their role, and their characteristics.

+# How to choose a trailer?

 ## What are the types of trailers?

 ## Dry van trailer

 [Dry vans](https://www.plslogistics.com/blog/dry-van-shipping-8-facts/) are the stars of the truckload freight shipping industry, as this is the most commonly used type of freight shipping equipment.
 They are called ‘dry’ because shippers move their dry freight, which means goods that don't require temperature control.
 Dry van trailers are enclosed boxes that are fully protected from external influence.
-They basically work for everything except perishable and oversized freight.
+They work for everything except perishable and oversized freight.

 ### The most frequently moved commodities: